-Aeroplan is the frequent flyer rewards program of Air Canada, the flag carrier and largest airline in Canada, headquartered in Saint Laurent, Montreal, Quebec.
-The airline is currently a member of Star Alliance, which means that Aeroplan members can earn Aeroplan points by flying with any Star Alliance airline (as well as with several non-Star Alliance airlines).
-Aeroplan members can also earn points in a variety of other ways, including booking hotel stays, renting cars, buying merchandise and more.
+Aeroplan is the frequent-flyer program of Air Canada, the flag carrier and largest airline in Canada headquartered in Montreal.
+The airline is currently a member of Star Alliance, which means that Aeroplan members can earn Aeroplan points by flying with any Star Alliance airline (as well as with several non-alliance carriers).
+Aeroplan members also can earn points in a variety of other ways, including booking hotel stays, renting cars, buying merchandise and more.

-Once you collect a sum of Aeroplan points, those points can then be redeemed in many different ways.
+Once you collect a sum of Aeroplan points, they can be redeemed in many ways.
 You can book hotels, rent cars, buy gift cards, donate to charity and more.
-However, like almost all frequent flyer programs, the best way to redeem points through Air Canada Aeroplan is to purchase award flights on Air Canada or one of its partner airlines.
+However, the best way to redeem Aeroplan points is to purchase award flights on Air Canada or one of its partner airlines.

-Air Canada is one of the most beloved frequent flyer programs in the world, largely due to the fact the program has a massive list of 48 airline partners with which you can redeem Aeroplan points.
-And, award flights from all of these airline partners (except Emirates and Fly Dubai) are priced according to a series of zone-based award charts, which makes it easy to find sweet spots through the Aeroplan program.
+Air Canada is one of the most beloved loyalty programs among frequent flyers, largely due to the fact that the program has a massive list of 48 airline partners with which you can redeem Aeroplan points.
+Additionally, award flights on many airline partners are priced according to zone-based award charts, which makes it easy to find sweet spots.

 star alliance air canada

-Aeroplan Award Charts For Flights on Air Canada
+Aeroplan Award Charts for Flights on Air Canada and Select Partners

 Great Cicle Mapper

-Using this map, you can determine which zone you’re flying out of and into and then find the corresponding award chart for your flight.
+Using this map, you can determine which zones your flight is between and then find the corresponding award chart for your flight.

-It’s worth noting that all of the award flight prices listed below are for one-way travel.
-If you want to find the price of a round-trip flight, you can simply double the value listed in the award chart.
+All of the award flight prices listed below are for one-way travel.
+If you want to find the price of a round-trip flight, simply double the value listed in the award chart.

 Within North America

-This is the award chart for Air Canada flights within the North America zone:
+This is the award chart for Air Canada flights and flights with the select airline partners listed above within the North America zone:

 Between North America and Atlantic Zones